You May Also Enjoy

 Careers in Nonprofit Leadership: Effective Leadership = Survival

-As all businesses face more scrutiny in regard to liability issues, it's imperative that nonprofits proactively implement best practices to protect their interests.
+All businesses face more scrutiny in regard to liability issues, so it's imperative that nonprofits proactively implement best practices to protect their interests.
 The website nonprofit.pro suggests the following actions that nonprofit leaders should enact in order to so:

 - Practice Sound Management